Comba92/comba92.github.io/content/posts/banking/index.md

     banks.prg = Banking::new_prg(header, 2);
     banks.chr = Banking::new_chr(header, 1);
-    // the CHR only slot should not be banked, so set it to the first (and only) CHR bank. banks.chr.set_slot(0, 0);
+    // the CHR only slot should not be banked, so set it to the first (and only) CHR bank.
+    // as it is set to 0, we don't even have to initialize this, depening on the language you're using. banks.chr.set_slot(0, 0);
     Box::new(Self)
   }